gusakpan/Tip-calculator/README.md

 # Tip-calculator
-This is a simple Tip Calculator I designed using just HTML & CSS!
+This is a Tip Calculator I designed using just HTML & CSS!